mui/material-ui/docs/src/pages/company/careers/product-manager.md

 ## About the role

-You will be joining the advanced components team.
+You will initiate the exploration of a bold new product vertical.

 ### What you'll do on a day-to-day basis